oracle-samples/oci-data-science-ai-samples/ai_services/language/python/readme.md

 ## Samples

-**languagebasicdemo.py** is a sample that showcases how to call single record APIs.
+**languagebasicdemo.py** showcases how to call single record APIs.

+**languagebatchdemo.py** reads a set of reviews from a CSV file with reviews, uses batching API to do aspect based sentiment analysis and outputs a CSV for all the sentiments found.
+This is a good example on how to call batch APIs efficiently.